Feb 10, 2019

 We see Foley on the next RAW, as Dude, cutting a promo in a Love Shack segment (a psychedelic, purposefully cheesy version of Piper’s Pit) designed to get under the skin of Austin-chanting wrestling fans.
 It’s important to remember that Mick initially sought the love of wrestling fans.
 From Mick’s perspective, they rejected their favorite persona of his (Cactus Jack).
 So, in the months after WrestleMania 14, Foley instead seeks the love of Mr. McMahon.
 Foley does what Austin absolutely refuses to do.
 He conforms and gives McMahon Dude Love.
 Also, beneath Foley’s desire to be loved by the fans and Mr. McMahon, remains his desire to be WWF Champion.
 He’s willing to sacrifice his integrity, his identity, and even his friendships if it means becoming the Champion.

 That’s the power of the WWF Championship in 1997 & 1998.
-The belt is represented as the nucleus of the World Wrestling Federation.
+The belt is the nucleus of the World Wrestling Federation.
 Everything orbits the championship, the pull of the title drawing in various wrestlers at various times for various reasons.
 The Championship is so powerful that even McMahon covets it.
 That significance provides the basic narrative foundation needed when attempting to craft compelling drama, and it also embodies the power of a performer who has truly gotten over with the crowd.
 It’s not until you’ve heard a 1998 audience pop at the sound of Steve Austin’s entrance music that you really know what "over" means in professional wrestling.

 Steve and Dude’s first title match at Unforgiven serves as Act Two of their story.